econnet/econ/econ-1.0.rst

 .. _`dp`:

-:dp:
+:dp: decision

-Subsequent decision making is based on the principle:
+Decision making is based on the principle:

 - *Those decide that have most information*.